fossasia/susi_linux/README.md

 ## Project Overview

-The whole SUSI.AI ecosystem consists of the following parts:
+The SUSI.AI ecosystem consists of the following parts:
 ```
+ * Web Client and Content Management System for the SUSI.AI Skills - Home of the SUSI.AI community
+ |_ susi.ai   (React Application, User Account Management for the CMS, a client for the susi_server at https://api.susi.ai the content management system for susi skills)

  * server back-end
  |_ susi_server        (the brain of the infrastructure, a server which computes answers from queries)
  |_ susi_skill_data    (the knowledge of the brain, a large collection of skills provided by the SUSI.AI community)